Jake0826/kalshi-binary-option-pricing/README.md

 This repository contains code and data for analyzing and pricing binary options on the SP500 closing price Kalshi.

+## Research Summary

+This project examines the pricing dynamics of binary options on Kalshi's prediction market platform, focusing on S&P 500 year-end closing value contracts.
+The research investigates:

+1. The relationship between theoretical models and actual market prices
+2. How effectively adapted Black-Scholes models predict binary option prices
+3. Potential trading opportunities from identified mispricings

+The analysis focuses on two types of contracts:
+- "Above" contracts (e.g., "Will the S&P 500 be above 5799.99 at the end of Dec 31, 2024?")
+- "Between" contracts (e.g., "Will the S&P 500 be between 4500 and 4699.99 at the end of Dec 29, 2023?")

+Key findings:
+- The adapted Black-Scholes model shows strong predictive power for "above" contracts (R > 0.9)
+- Strong autocorrelation patterns suggesting predictable price movements

+The research utilizes three primary data sources:
+- S&P 500 closing prices from NASDAQ
+- Kalshi trade history
+- Interest rate data from FRED

 ## Directory Structure

 ```